Bayesians

 Born in Sheffield, Yorkshire, an author and eminent Minister in the Presbyterian denomination.
 He was the son of another Joshua Bayes (c.1638-1703), who one source says was Master Cutler at Sheffield in 1671.

 In 1686 he studied theology under Mr. Frankland at Attercliffe (Sheffield), was ordained in 1694 and became the minister at Box Lane, Bovington, Hertfordshire until 1706.
-The building still exists, (the photo, below right, obtained using Google Earth).
+The building still exists, (see the photo, below right, obtained using Google Earth).
 No.6 Box Lane is a Grade II listed building, located at Grid Ref.
 TL037057 and described in the listing thus:

 "Reputedly built 1690 on the site of an early C17 chapel.
 Restored 1876.
 Used as a Presbyterian chapel, then as Congregational Church.
 Recently converted into house and given upper floor.
 Originally 1 storey.
 Square plan, whitewashed roughcast, tiled roof with central gable, formerly dated on plaque: "Founded 1600, rebuilt 1690, restored 1876".
 2 round arched lattice casement windows with pointed arched wood mullions and tracery.
 Interior: exposed roof truss with purlins converted from 2 columns supporting former ceiling.
 1876 pitch pine fittings now removed.
 VCH, II, p 229."